UofT-DSI/team_project/02_instructional_team/markdown_slides/02_project_planning_and_impact.md

 Actively applying for jobs should proceed in tandem with these activities.

 <!-- Speaker notes: Emphasize that maintaining a portfolio with 5-6 diverse projects is ideal for demonstrating a commitment to the field and depth of skills.
 Clarify that the focus should be on the quality of projects rather than simply meeting a numerical target.
 Encourage participants to continuously apply for jobs, using their portfolios to strengthen their applications and showcase their ongoing engagement and expertise.
 Remind them that even after the modules end, they still have access to the Slack community (more information will come out later).
 This platform can be a valuable resource for finding project partners, asking questions, and getting feedback on their work.
 Additionally, advise them to present completed projects on LinkedIn.
 This not only timestamps their active engagement in relevant projects during job searches but also enhances their visibility and personal branding on a professional network. -->

 ---
+# Team Goals for Today

+1. Dig deeper into your business question to understand the value your will be delivering. ***Who are your stakeholders and why do they care about your project?***

+2. Explore your dataset.
+Is it clean?
+What are its limitations? ***Will you be able to answer your question with this dataset?*** Start your analysis.

+3. Add your project plan to your team's README file.
+This plan should include details on:
+    * What value does your project bring to the industry?
+    * How will you answer your business question with your chosen dataset?
+    * What are the risks and uncertainties?
+    * What methods and technologies will you use?

+4. Assign data cleaning and analysis tasks to team members.

+---

+# Team Goals for Today

+Conduct a practise stand-up with your team!
+You should each be able to talk about:

+* What you worked on yesterday.
+* What you are planning to do today.
+* Do you have enough detail to work on your tasks?
+* Are there any blockers?

+---